-Octets: 2 2 2 or 18
+Octets: 2 2 variable

 Figure 8-597—AP Geospatial Location ANQP-element format

-The Location Configuration Report is an 18-octet field and the format is provided in 8.4.2.21.10 (Location Configuration Information report).
-There are no Optional Subelements field present in the Location
+The Location Configuration Report is a variable length field and the format is provided in 8.4.2.21.10 (Location Configuration Information report)..

-Configuration Report when it is used in the AP Geospatial Location ANQP-element.
+The Z subelement may be present in the Location Configuration Report, when it is used in the AP Geospatial Location ANQP element.
+The Co-Located BSSID list subelement may also be present when there is at least one other BSS which is co-located with the reporting BSS.

 References: